phoneyourrep/phone-your-rep-api/README.md

  ```
 rake db:pyr:setup_alert
  ```
- If you're configuring for the first time and you're getting errors, or you don't want to do a complete reset, or you're some kind of control freak, here are the manual steps broken down:
+ If you're configuring for the first time and you're getting errors, or you don't want to do a complete reset, or you're some kind of control freak, here are the manual steps broken down

-####Creating the spatial database and migrating
+#### Creating the spatial database and migrating
 ```
 rake db:drop # skip this unless you're resetting
 rake db:create